team-unhinged/aws-tes3mp/README.md

 # Some AWS Setup

 This projects assumes some knowledge of AWS.
 Namely how to create an IAM user in your accound and create access keys.
-Also, how to create an EC2 keypair (this isn't necessarily needed, but you won't be able to ssh into the instance).
+Also, how to create an EC2 keypair (this isn't necessarily needed, but you won't be able to ssh into the instance.)

 # Deploy